Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis indicates that White Hills has 31 active public transport stops, all of which are bus stops.
-These stops are served by seven different routes, offering a total of 804 weekly passenger trips.
-The accessibility of the transport system is rated as good, with residents located an average of 202 meters from their nearest stop.
+White Hills has 31 active public transport stops.
+These are served by 7 different routes, offering a total of 804 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 202 meters from the nearest stop.
+Most residents commute outward daily due to its residential nature.
+Car remains the primary mode of transportation, used by 94% of residents.
+On average, there are 1.4 vehicles per dwelling.

-Across all routes, there is an average of 114 trips per day, which translates to approximately 25 weekly trips per individual stop.
+According to the 2021 Census, only 13.4% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 114 trips per day, equating to approximately 25 weekly trips per individual stop.

 Frequently Asked Questions - Transport